kubeedge/sedna/examples/joint_inference/helmet_detection_inference/README.md

 Note the setting of the following parameters, which have to same as the script [little_model.py](/examples/joint_inference/helmet_detection_inference/little_model/little_model.py):
 - hardExampleMining: set hard example algorithm from {IBT, CrossEntropy} for inferring in edge side.
 - video_url: set the url for video streaming.
-- all_examples_inference_output: set your output path for the inference results.
+- all_examples_inference_output: set your output path for the inference results, and note that the root path has to be /home/data.
 - hard_example_edge_inference_output: set your output path for results of inferring hard examples in edge side.
 - hard_example_cloud_inference_output: set your output path for results of inferring hard examples in cloud side.